EUDiF

 Jan - Mar 23: Peer selection and profiling

 Based on the results of the KIIs and Guyana's priorities, the action elects to focus on digital processes within skills transfer for the peer selection and profiling.
-In-depth profiles of at least two peers will be developed.
+In-depth profiles are created of skills transfer initiatives from Moldova, Romania and Lithuania.

 Communication skills development